'Extinct' Galapagos tortoise found after 100 years

 (CNN) — A species of giant tortoise believed to have been extinct for more than 100 years has been discovered on the Galapagos island of Fernandina.

-The last time a Fernandina Giant Tortoise was seen alive was 1906.
+The last known time a Fernandina Giant Tortoise was seen alive was 1906.

 An adult female believed to be more than a century old was seen alive on Sunday during a joint expedition by the Galapagos National Park and the Galapagos Conservancy, the Ecuadorian government announced.